Our Journey to Carbon Neutrality (and why litter picking forms part of this).

 We are by no means ‘climate change experts’, but we do believe it’s of the utmost importance to keep on driving discussions and awareness about climate change, whilst taking positive action in tackling the issue.

 In doing so, Andrew Cameron, has attended courses run by The Climate Literacy Project and has been involved with the Sheffield Sustainability Network for several years, which helps individuals and organisations access support to start their carbon reduction journey.
+The important role that education plays in fighting climate change has seen us make an additional £1750 donation to help them spread knowledge.

 Essentially, taking meaningful action is not as complicated and overwhelming as it needs to be.
 People and organisations must measure what they can without getting too paralysed by the accuracy, there is no exact science in this area.

 Once measured, there is a real pleasure and challenge in reducing the figure.
-After all, every business needs targets to achieve goals, and quick wins are always the best place to start.
+After all, every business need targets to achieve goals, and quick wins are always the best place to start.
 In other words, impactful change needn’t be difficult.